MetLife asks court to halt 'too big to fail' case during Trump review

 The U.S. Treasury did not respond to a request for comment.
 Its secretary, Steve Mnuchin, is overseeing the review as chair of the FSOC.

-The only nonbanks carrying the "too big to fail" label are American International Group (AIG.N), which received a $182 billion bailout during the crisis, and Prudential Insurance (PRU.N).
+The only nonbanks carrying the "too big to fail" label are American International Group, which received a $182 billion bailout during the crisis, and Prudential Insurance .
 MetLife is not considered designated during the appeal.